Apply to pay less duty on goods you export to process or repair

 You should apply at least 30 days before you start exporting.

-You’ll need to sign in to apply online for authorisation.
-If you do not already have sign in details, you’ll be able to create them.
+You’ll need to sign in to apply for full authorisation.
+If you do not already have sign in details, you can create them when you first apply.

 If you cannot do this online, you can use the outward processing print and post form.

-If you are applying for authorisation in Northern Ireland and Great Britain you will need to fill the form out separately for each.
+If you’re applying for authorisation in Northern Ireland and Great Britain (England, Scotland and Wales) you’ll need to fill the form in separately for each.

 Retrospective authorisation

-You can ask for an authorisation after you have exported the goods.
+In exceptional circumstances, you can apply for an authorisation after you have exported the goods.
 This is called a retrospective authorisation.
-You can only apply for it once every 3 years.

 You’ll need to show us records to prove that: